Massachusetts Drunk Driving / OUI Attorney

 Pulled over and arrested for operating or driving your vehicle under the influence?
 You could face misdemeanor or felony OUI or DUI charges.
 The state charges first and second OUI offenses as misdemeanors, while third, fourth, and subsequent offenses are charged as felonies.

-Potential Penalties of a First-Offense OUI/DUI in Massachusetts
+Potential Penalties of a First-Offense OUI/DUI

 - Up to two and a half years in house of correction